sheet-p/HICX/README.md

 JUnit tests are written to check the proper working of the application and its relelvant functionalities.
 This test class can be further extended in the future to add more relevant tests.
 The tests are found under src/test/java/com/hicx/files/FileSystemTest.java

 Custom tests can be added by starting with the pattern "/" and then any directories or subdirectories or file names.
 For example - "/a/b/file.txt".
+Custom tests can be provided in the main function or in the test class.

 ## How to run the application